ShadowTheHedgehogHacking/2P-ShdTH/README.md

 </div>

 ## About
 This project allows you to experience Shadow The Hedgehog (GameCube)'s 1P modes with a second player.
-Story Mode, Select Mode, Expert Mode, and Last Story are all fully functional.
+Story Mode, Select Mode, Expert Mode, and Last Story are all fully functional

 ## Important
 * You must set Dolphin to use 64MB of RAM to play this mod.
 This is done automatically if you add the `GUPE8P.ini` file